 Let me begin by acknowledging a failure.
-This cup of coffee I am currently sipping falls in my need category.
+The cup of coffee I am currently sipping falls in my need category.
 I want to kick the habit so I no longer need it; maybe I need to reduce my intake so I no longer want it.
 While my 12-ounce Americano may be trivial, the distinction between want and need is significant.
 Which of the two I use as the basis for measuring my contentment and happiness is critical to how much contentment and happiness I experience.

 I’ve fallen into the trap many of us have fallen into though; confusing my wants for my needs.
 I know you’ve done the same because I’ve had this conversation with many.
 Sipping coffee we talk about travel, running, relationships, weather, work, housing, children, health; all the things we want more of, or better experiences with, believing they’ll improve our happiness and wellbeing.
 Thinking more is the path to better, and better is enroute to happy.